videlais/passage-shell/README.md

 ## Settings

-The [settings.json](settings.json) holds the options of _port_ and _loader_.
+The [settings.json](settings.json) holds the options of _port_, _loader_, and _file_.

 * _port_: Port number for the webserver
 * _loader_: The type of files to load.
 Loader will attempt to open the 'index.html' file inside any directory matching its value
+* _file_: The static file to serve. **Must** be an absolute path.

 Passage Shell **will not** run without proper settings and attempts to prevent invalid values.

+## Testing

+Every other route but _/file_ communicates with the renderer process.
+Therefore, it is possible to work with the other routes and "play" the file served by _/file_ without interferring with each other.

 ## Instructions

 Run ```npm install``` to prepare dependencies and then ```npm start``` to run.

-Because of loading times and different formats using transitions, it is not recommended to poll less than every 10ms.
+Because of loading times and different formats using transitions, it is recommended to poll every 10ms or more.

 ## License